 Department of Bioengineering

-Associate Professors: Prashanth Asuri, Unyoung (Ashley) Kim, Zhiwen (Jonathan) Zhang
+Associate Professors: Ismail Emre Araci, Prashanth Asuri, Unyoung (Ashley) Kim, Biao (Bill) Lu, Zhiwen (Jonathan) Zhang (Department Chair)

-The major in bioengineering is designed to prepare students for careers in the medical device and biotechnology industries, graduate study in bioengineering, or entry into medical school.
+The major in bioengineering is designed to prepare students for careers in the medical device, biotechnology and biopharmaceutical industries, graduate study in bioengineering, or entry into medical school.

-The bioengineering (or biomedical engineering) minor is primarily designed for those students who are interested in the field but are majoring in other disciplines, particularly, science majors, students completing prerequisites for medical school as part of their undergraduate degree, or engineering majors.
+The bioengineering minor is primarily designed for those students who are interested in the field but are majoring in other disciplines, particularly science majors, students completing prerequisites for medical school as part of their undergraduate degree, or engineering majors.

 Requirements for the Major